equivalent/scrapbook2/archive/mini-blogs/2017-07-11-web-neutrality-based-on-ip-location.md

 you are able to access location of current visitor location thanks to [Cloudflare Geo IP](https://support.cloudflare.com/hc/en-us/articles/200168236-What-does-Cloudflare-IP-Geolocation-do-)

-So your domain under Cloudflare DNS will pass header `HTTP_CF_IPCOUNTRY` to your Rails app
+So your domain under CloudFlare DNS will pass header `HTTP_CF_IPCOUNTRY` to your Rails app